akazad1235/ecommerce_client/README.md

 user can add to cart product, search product, buy the product in quick time.
 The system has the following advantages:
-:heavy_check_mark: User friendly interface
+- User friendly interface
 - Fast access to database
- Search facility
+- Search facility
- Look and Feel Environment
+- Look and Feel Environment